bslie/Multicrew-Nuclear-Option/README.md

 - WSO does not have flight control, a given but it means you can't take over sticks if they need to leave or AFK
 - WSO does not have counter measures, no design reason why they do not, I just did not see it as a priority because the pilot needs SOMETHING to do.
 - I do not know if more than one person can be in an aircraft as a gunner at once. theoretically yes but if not then uhhh don't do that.
+- The Medusa rattles like a motherfucker when you're in the gunner seat and i have no idea why but its kind of funny.

 ## Configuration ##
 I've set up camera positions (Gunner camera offset cycleable with K) for most of the vanilla two+ seater aircraft.
 Often placed where the "targeting pod" is on most aircraft e.g. the Cricket, Compass, Chichane.
 For the Ibis and Tarantula the